Wizcorp/cordova-plugin-wizviewmanager/README.md

 }
 </code></pre>

-to send a messsage, add this to the html your wish to send from use...
+to send a messsage, add this to the html you wish to send from use...
 <pre><code>
 function sendExample()
 {